britram/rains-prototype/draft-trammell-rains-protocol.md

 Message Sections; a Message Section is either an Assertion, Shard, Zone, or Query.

+A Message map MAY contain a capabilities (1) key, whose value is described in {#cbor-capabilities}.

 A Message map MAY contain a signatures (2) key, whose value is an array of Signatures as defined in {{cbor-signature}}.

 A Message map MAY contain a token (8) key, whose value is either an integer or a UTF-8 string of maximum byte length 32.
+The token key may be used to refer to the message in future messages, or may refer to a past message or query by token.

 ## Message Section header